vdurmont/emoji-java/README.md

 * `getAllTags` returns the available tags

+Or get everything:

+* `getAll` returns all the emojis

 ### Emoji model

 An `Emoji` is a POJO (plain old java object), which provides the following methods: